loveFOOD takes a look simnel cake's meaning, history and the legends that go with it

 Springtime is when the world comes back to life.
-In the ancient Anglo-Saxon tradition, it is when Eostre, the Goddess of Spring, returned to the earth.
-And how else would you welcome an old friend back, but with a nice cake?
+In the ancient Anglo-Saxon tradition, it is when Eostre, the Goddess of Spring, returned to Earth.
+And how else would you welcome an old friend back but with a nice cake?

 Devizes star simnel

-The Devizes Simnel Cake was made with currants and lemon peel, coloured golden with saffron and always made in a star shape, 'boiled, baked and glazed'.
+The Devizes simnel cake was made with currants and lemon peel, coloured golden with saffron and always made in a star shape, then boiled, baked and glazed.
 The Wiltshire Heritage Museum still have an original recipe.

 Shrewsbury simnel cake

 Shrewsbury's simnel cake, famous in its day, was a rich plum cake in the centre, covered in a crust made from flour, saffron and water.
 It was boiled for several hours, brushed with egg and baked.
 It was so hard that one story claims a recipient of the cake believed it to be a footstool.